mozilla/mozilla_ci_tools/docs/faq.rst

 How can I contribute?
 ^^^^^^^^^^^^^^^^^^^^^

-If you would like to contribute to this project, feel free to pick up one of the issues or tasks in the Trello board (Tasks_) or the issues page (Issues_).
+If you would like to contribute to this project, feel free to pick up one of the issues ready to be contributed to (Issues_).

 In order to contribute the code: